 Particularly enjoyable was Richard Jones’s famous ‘Scratch and Sniff’ production of Prokofiev’s ‘The Love for Three Oranges’ in January 1990 at English National Opera, which I loved so much that I immediately went out and bought more tickets so that I could go and see it all over again.
 I still keep my original ‘Scratch and Sniff’ card, which was used to experience different smells at appropriate moments during the performance.

 Although in recent times it has endured financial problems, in the 1990s English National Opera at the London Coliseum staged some excellent productions and received regular visits.

-Several years living near to Stratford-upon-Avon meant that I could visit the Royal Shakespeare Company easily, where memorable performances included Derek Jacobi and Cheryl Campbell in ‘Macbeth’, David Troughton in ‘The Tempest’, David Troughton, John Nettles, Robin Nedwell and Diana Coupland in ‘Richard III’, Derek Griffiths, Michael Feast and Barry Lynch in ‘Measure for Measure’ and a wonderful production of ‘The Cherry Orchard’ with David Troughton, Josie Lawrence and Penelope Wilton.
+Several years living in Broad Marston, near to Stratford-upon-Avon, meant that I could visit the Royal Shakespeare Company easily, where memorable performances included Derek Jacobi and Cheryl Campbell in ‘Macbeth’, David Troughton in ‘The Tempest’, David Troughton, John Nettles, Robin Nedwell and Diana Coupland in ‘Richard III’, Derek Griffiths, Michael Feast and Barry Lynch in ‘Measure for Measure’ and a wonderful production of ‘The Cherry Orchard’ with David Troughton, Josie Lawrence and Penelope Wilton.

 At that time I also held a season ticket for the City of Birmingham Symphony Orchestra, where Simon Rattle was chief conductor.
 The newly-built Symphony Hall, with its excellent acoustics, was the venue for many of these concerts but before that they were held in Birmingham Town Hall.
 Performances I particularly remember include Benjamin Britten’s ‘War Requiem’, Olivier Messiaen’s ‘Turangalila Symphony’ and most of Mahler’s symphonies.